 And, during your work hours, give yourself the luxury of a babysitter or send them to the grandparents’ house so that you can fully commit to your work tasks.
 Which brings me to the next tip:

 This is probably the easiest and the hardest time management tip I can give you.

 Put away your phone and turn off notifications on your computer.

 Close all your open tabs and windows and put your phone in a drawer.

 Don’t check Facebook or Pinterest just because you’re curious if your latest post is going viral.
-Only spend work time on social media when you are completing tasks for your website.
+Only spend work time on social media when you are completing business tasks for your social media accounts.

 When you do go on social media for work, have a task list next to you so you can stay on track.
 And set a timer so you don’t spend an extra 30 minutes just reading through your feed.

 Be assertive with people who interrupt you.

 If you have to deal with someone who interrupts your time, don’t be afraid to let them know that you only have a couple of minutes to dedicate to their concern.

 After a couple of minutes have passed, you can tell them that you need to get back to work and schedule a time to come back and deal with the issue further if needed.